dtulibrary/dtu_blacklight_common/README.md

 To modify configuration values like pubmed url, create an initializer at config/initializers/dtu_config.rb.
 See the [default initializer file](../config/initializers/dtu_config.rb) for reference.

-### Generator
+### Solr Config files shared via Generator

-To copy the shared solr config files to your local app, run:
+This gem holds the 'official' solr config files that are shared between DDF and FindIt.
+To get the latest copy of these shared solr config files, run this generator in your local app:

     $ rails generate dtu:solr_config_files

+## Solr

-Note that this gem is dependent on a forked version of solr_wrapper.
+**Note**: this gem is dependent on a forked version of solr_wrapper.
 Until the [pull request](https://github.com/cbeer/solr_wrapper/pull/14)  has been merged and released, you will need to update your application's Gemfile with:

     gem 'solr_wrapper', github: 'flyingzumwalt/solr_wrapper'

-## Solr

 Install a clean copy of solr and configure it to have our "toc" and "metadata" collections